Crash of a Consolidated B-24D-CO Liberator in Ballykelly

 Circumstances:

-The crew was performing a training flight over Northern Ireland.
-En route, while cruising in low altitude, the captain encountered poor visibility while flying west of Carnlough.
-The bomber hit the slope of Mt Limnalary and disintegrated on impact.
+The crew was performing a test flight out from RAF Ballykelly.
+While cruising at low altitude, the captain encountered poor visibility while flying west of Carnlough.
+The bomber impacted the slope of Mt Limnalary and disintegrated upon impact.
 All eight crew members were killed.

 Crew (120th Squadron):